AhmedAlfahdi/AHK-V2-Tools/README.md

 - Quick access to Library Genesis for book downloads
 - Select book title or author text and press Alt+B
 - Opens LibGen search page with selected text
 - Also works with manual input if no text is selected

+### YouTube Search
+- Quick YouTube search functionality
+- Select search term text and press Alt+Y
+- Opens YouTube search results page with selected text
+- Also works with manual input if no text is selected

 ## Settings Manager